USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 | **AMET\_DATABASE**               | MySQL database containing your project. |
 | **AMET\_PROJECT**                | Name of the AMET project to analyze. |
 | **AMET\_OUT**                    | Location to which to write output files (e.g. plots).
 By default this is set to $AMETBASE/output/$AMET_PROJECT/$analysis_script_type. |
+| **AMET\_DB**                     | Flag to indicate whether or not to get data from the MySQL database.
+If T, data
+will be retrieved from the database.
+If F, the site compare files will be read directly.
+If AMET_DB=F, the environment variable OUTDIR must be set indicating where the site compare files are located. |
 | **AMET\_SDATE**                  | Start date in the form YYYYMMDD from which to begin the analysis. |
 | **AMET\_EDATE**                  | End date in the form YYYYMMDD to which to end the analysis.|
 | **AMET\_PID**                    | Process ID.
 This can be set to anything.
 By default it is simply set to 1.
 The PID is important when using the when AMET web interface code included in the AMETv1.3 as beta code. |